-Revealed: Santander 123 customers face DOUBLE rate drop – to 1% today and to 0.6% in August
+Revealed: Santander 123 customers face DOUBLE rate drop

 Santander will cut the interest rate on its popular 123 account again in August to 0.6%, MoneySavingExpert.com can reveal.
-This comes on top of a rate cut today from 1.5% to 1% and should act as a clarion call for anyone still with the 123 account to switch to better payers – and there are still a few out there.
+This comes on top of a rate cut in May from 1.5% to 1% and should act as a clarion call for anyone still with the 123 account to switch to better payers – and there are still a few out there.

 Here's MSE founder Martin Lewis's view...

 Martin: 'Santander 123 is deader than a dead duck – if that's even possible!'

 "The option for Santander 123 customers is simple.
-Shift your savings to the top easy-access account, then if you like the cashback, instead of paying £5 a month for it, shift your current account to the Santander 123 Lite account, where you get the same cashback (but no savings interest) and pay just £1/mth for it.
+Shift your savings to the top easy-access account, then if you like the cashback, instead of paying £5 a month for it, shift your current account to the Santander 123 Lite account, where you get the same cashback (but no savings interest) and pay just £1/mth (£2/mth from October) for it.

 "This is all rather a shame.
 When the 123 account launched in 2012, it was a true game-changer, with cracking interest of up to 3% for savers, and a cashback offer to match.
 It stayed a table topper for about five years, yet since then the account has suffered death by a thousand (rate) cuts.
 Now, it's just another has-been account."